Bounds on Multigraded Regularity: Introduction

-Building on the work of Swanson in \cite{swanson97}, Cutkosky--Herzog--Trung in \cite{cutkoskyHerzogTrung99} and Kodiyalam in \cite{kodiyalam00} described the surprisingly predictable asymptotic behavior of Castelnuovo--Mumford regularity for powers of ideals on a projective space $\P^r$: given an ideal $I\subset \K[x_0,\ldots,x_r]$, there exist $d,e\in\Z$ such that for $n\gg0$ the regularity of $I^n$ satisfies Due to the importance of regularity as a measure of complexity for syzygies and its geometric interpretation in terms of the cohomology of coherent sheaves \cite{bertramEinLazarsfeld91,cutkoskyEinLazarsfeld01}, this phenomenon has received substantial attention \cite{geramitaGimiglianoPitteloud95,chandler97,smithSwanson97,romer01,trungWang05,bagheriChardinHa13}, focused mostly on projective spaces.
+Building on the work of Swanson in \cite{swanson97}, Cutkosky--Herzog--Trung \cite{cutkoskyHerzogTrung99} and Kodiyalam \cite{kodiyalam00} described the surprisingly predictable asymptotic behavior of Castelnuovo--Mumford regularity for powers of ideals on a projective space $\P^r$: given an ideal $I\subset \K[x_0,\ldots,x_r]$, there exist $d,e\in\Z$ such that for $n\gg0$ the regularity of $I^n$ satisfies Due to the importance of regularity as a measure of complexity for syzygies and its geometric interpretation in terms of the cohomology of coherent sheaves \cites{bertramEinLazarsfeld91,cutkoskyEinLazarsfeld01}, this phenomenon has received substantial attention \cites{geramitaGimiglianoPitteloud95,chandler97,smithSwanson97,romer01,trungWang05,bagheriChardinHa13}, focused mostly on projective spaces.
 See \cite{chardin13} for a survey.

-Motivated by toric geometry, we turn our focus toward ideals in the multigraded total coordinate ring $S$ of a smooth projective toric variety $X$, for which a generalized notion of regularity was introduced by Maclagan and Smith \cite{maclaganSmith04}.
-In this setting the regularity of a $\Pic(X)$-graded module is a subset of $\Pic X$ that is closed under the addition of nef divisors.
-A natural question is thus whether there is an analogous description for the asymptotic shape of $\reg\!\left(I^n\right)\subset\Pic X$.
+As an application of our finite generation result we show how the asymptotic linearity of regularity for powers of ideals can be generalized to other smooth projective toric varieties.
+We bound the multigraded regularity region by describing regions ``inside'' and ``outside'' of $\reg\!\left(I^n\right)$ each of which translates linearly by a fixed vector as $n$ increases (see the figure in Example~\ref{ex:regularity-ideal}).

-In Theorem~\ref{thm:powers} we bound multigraded regularity by establishing regions ``inside'' and ``outside'' of $\reg\!\left(I^n\right)$ which translate linearly by a fixed vector as $n$ increases (see the figure in Example~\ref{ex:regularity-ideal}).
 The inner bound depends on the Betti numbers of the Rees ring $S[It]$, while the outer bound depends only on the degrees of the generators of $I$.
+We use the partial order defined by $\Nef X$.

 \begin{thm:powers} There exists a degree $\aa\in\Pic X$, depending only on $I$, such that for each integer $n>0$ and each pair of degrees $\qq_1,\qq_2\in\Pic X$ satisfying $\qq_1\geq\deg f_i\geq\qq_2$ for all generators $f_i$ of $I$, we have